 Programming Contest Format

-In the AI Round, you and your team write programs which play mini games (such as tic-tac-toe) against other teams.
-Every 5 minutes (after a 30 minute grace period), your most recent submission will be run against the programs of the other teams, and your scores will be updated on a live leaderboard.
+In the AI Round, you and your team write programs which play mini games against other teams.
+Your most recent submission will be run against the programs of the other teams regularly, and your scores will be updated on a live leaderboard.
 You'll be able to view your games and update your strategies accordingly!
-You will have 3 hours to write and improve your code for 3 different mini games.
+You will have 46 hours to write and improve your code for 2 different mini games.
 All code should be written in Python 3.

 For both rounds, we will provide starter code to help you get started on each of the problems.

-To join the contest, click contests and then AI Round.
-There will be an option to download starter code at the bottom of the problem statement.
+To join a round, click contests and select the given round.
+There will be an option to download starter code at the bottom of each problem statement.

-If you have not yet submitted code for a problem or your code returns invalid results, we will give you a default strategy as described in the problem statements.
-The default strategy will be very bad.
+If you have not yet submitted code for a problem, or your code makes an illegal move/runs into an error/times out, your bot will default to the default strategy of doing nothing.
 The starter code comes with a simple, random strategy that will perform better than the default strategy in most cases.